 No matter where you are in the world, there’s nothing quite like sitting on a beach with your toes in the sand, eating insanely fresh seafood.
 Well, in Northern Ireland there’s a place you can do just that.
 Harry’s Shack has gathered a legion of fans since opening in 2014.
 With a stunning seaside setting on Portstewart Strand, the simple shack here is home to some of the best seafood cooking on the island of Ireland.
 All you have to do is rock up, kick back and enjoy.

 3. Belfast Food Tour, Belfast city

-With one of the most innovative restaurant scenes on the island of Ireland, Belfast is a hotbed of incredible flavors from the refined tastes at Ox to fine-tuned seafood at the Mourne Seafood Bar.
+With one of the most innovative restaurant scenes on the island of Ireland, Belfast is a hotbed of incredible flavours from the refined tastes at Ox to fine-tuned seafood at the Mourne Seafood Bar.
 But to really get under the skin of this Northern Ireland foodie hub, take to the streets with the multi-award winning Belfast Food Tour.
-Capturing the spirit of Belfast’s unique flavors, producers and restaurants, the tours cover everything from whiskey to bars to delicious bites with energy, fun and insider knowledge.
+Capturing the spirit of Belfast’s unique flavours, producers and restaurants, the tours cover everything from whiskey to bars to delicious bites with energy, fun and insider knowledge.